What is E-commerce: definition and types of e-commerce models

 - C2C, or customer-to-customer, is when a consumer makes a transaction with another consumer; think people reselling clothes on eBay or the Craigslist furniture section, where people buy others’ used goods.

-- C2A, or consumer-to-administration, means being able to pay taxes and fines online, request city permits, and do other formerly tedious clerical governmental paperwork over the internet instead of having to go into an office to do it.
+- C2A, or consumer-to-administration, is another e commerce business model that means being able to pay taxes and fines online, request city permits, and do other formerly tedious clerical governmental paperwork over the internet instead of having to go into an office to do it.

 Examples of types of e-commerce